A wrist can be bent much further than we imagine. © RUB, Kramer

 When it comes to estimating one’s own mobility, the brain turns out to be notoriously pessimistic.

 People can bend their wrist further than they think.
 This is what researchers from Ruhr University Bochum, Germany, and the Université catholique de Louvain, Belgium, have discovered.
 They asked 84 people to estimate how far they could move their hand in different directions.
 The participants systematically underestimated the mobility of their wrist.
 “The brain obviously doesn't have an accurate image of the body movement limits,” sums up Bochum neuroscientist Dr. Artur Pilacinski.
-He describes the results together with Antoine Vandenberghe, Gabriella Andrietta and Professor Gilles Vannuscorps in the journal “Communications: Psychology” from November XX, 2024.
+He describes the results together with Antoine Vandenberghe, Gabriella Andrietta and Professor Gilles Vannuscorps in the journal “Communications Psychology” from November 1, 2024.

 People have a distorted body schema